 The potential of testing the heavier CP-even scalar that is contained in the 2HDM Type-I is presented in Ref.
-[619].
+[626].
 Therein, the lighter scalar particle is considered to be a SM-like Higgs boson and the properties of a heavy scalar, assumed to have the specific mass 270 GeV, is discussed.
-The authors state that the final state $H \to Sh$, where S is a scalar singlet with a mass around 100 GeV, is of particular interest, as it connects to the findings in Ref.
-[606].
+The authors state that the final state $H \rightarrow Sh$, where S is a scalar singlet with a mass around 100 GeV, is of particular interest, as it connects to the findings in Ref.
+[613].

 The prospects to search for a generic heavy neutral scalar particle are presented in detail Ref.
-[620].
+[627].
 The model is a minimal extension of the SM with one additional complex scalar singlet that mixes with the SM Higgs doublet, which governs its production and decay mode.
 The heavy scalar is produced via vector-boson fusion and decays into two vector bosons.
 A multivariate analysis is performed and detector simulation is taken into account.
 Masses between 200 and 800 GeV and scalar mixings as small as $\sin^2 \alpha \sim 10^{-3}$ are considered.
-The resulting sensitivity for a total luminosity of $1\,\mathrm{ab^{-1}}$ is shown in Fig. 8.2, including existing bounds from the LHC and future HL-LHC projections.
-A significant improvement over existing LHC limits is found, with the LHeC probing scalar boson masses below $\sim 500\,\mathrm{GeV}$, a region which remains difficult at the HL-LHC.
+The resulting sensitivity for a total luminosity of 1 ab^{-1} is shown in Fig. 8.2, including existing bounds from the LHC and future HL-LHC projections.
+A significant improvement over existing LHC limits is found, with the LHeC probing scalar boson masses below ~ 500 GeV, a region which remains difficult at the HL-LHC.

 The scalar bosons from the 2HDM Type-III framework may give rise to flavour violating signatures, as discussed in Ref.
-[623].
+[630].
 The prospects to observe the light and heavy CP-even neutral Higgs bosons via their decays into flavour violating $b\bar{s}$ channels were studied with specific Yukawa

 Figure 8.2: Expected exclusion limits (green and yellow bnds) for a heavy scalar search at the LHeC, assuming a systematic uncertainty on the SM background of 2% (from Ref.
-[620]).
-The blue line represents the current LHC limit at 95% CL as extracted from [621], the red line the forecast of the HL-LHC sensitivity via $h_2 \to ZZ$ searches from Ref.
-[622].
-The LHeC results correspond to an integrated luminosity of $1 \, \text{ab}^{-1}$.
+[627]).
+The blue line represents the current LHC limit at 95% CL as extracted from [628], the red line the forecast of the HL-LHC sensitivity via $h_2 \rightarrow ZZ$ searches from Ref.
+[629].
+The LHeC results correspond to an integrated luminosity of 1 ab-1.

 textures and a general Higgs potential.
-The signature consists of one jet originating from b-hadron fragmentation (b-tagged jets) and one light-flavour jet in the central rapidity region, with a remaining jet in the forward region.
-Relevant SM backgrounds were considered and it is found that flavour violating decays of the SM-like Higgs boson would be accessible with $L=100\,\mathrm{fb^{-1}}$ at ep colliders.
+The signature consists of one jet originating from bhadron fragmentation (b-tagged jets) and one light-flavour jet in the central rapidity region, with a remaining jet in the forward region.
+Relevant SM backgrounds were considered and it is found that flavour violating decays of the SM-like Higgs boson would be accessible with $L = 100 \text{ fb}^{-1}$ at ep colliders.